lopcode/EnderTech/README.md

 ##Documentation
 Blocks, items and mechanics (including recipes and usage) are documented as they're completed in the [Wiki](https://github.com/Drayshak/EnderTech/wiki).

+If you want to see in-development content you must enable it in the 'general.cfg' config file after one run.
+Be warned: this in-development content will likely disappear or break your world!.

 ##Builds
 Signed jars are available on Hydria.